Posted on Thursday 30 January 2020

 No matter what route you choose, getting all of your receipts in one place is the best way to ensure that you are tracking your spending properly and setting yourself up for success when it comes to finding the right deductions.
 It’s a little tedious and probably will not be the most fun process—but no one expects taxes to be fun (well, unless you’re a tax accountant).

 The past few years have seen an incredible rise in the “gig economy,” which applies to freelancers, independent contractors, and side hustles of all kinds.
-Maybe you have a little bit of contracting knowledge, so you work in your neighborhood as a handyman on the weekend.
+Maybe you have a little bit of contracting knowledge, so you work in your neighbourhood as a handyman on the weekend.
 Or you could be finding one-off gigs online for people who need help refining their résumés, editing blog posts, or managing a content team of writers.

 If you earned income from a side job that doesn’t fall under traditional work parameters—where your employer sends you a T4 and taxes your income—you’ll need to make sure that you are reporting that to the Canadian Revenue Agency.
 Being part of the gig economy means that you are self-employed, so you’ll need to fill out form T2125.